remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 I then realized that loading 48000 images in a single list was consuming too much time, and I really needed to find out a way to use a generator to work around this image loading time as well as the memory toll it would take without using a generator.

-So I decided to start from scratch again and from the generator exemple used in the previous project chapters.
+So I decided to start from scratch again and redesign the main model from the generator exemple used in the previous project chapters.
 Start from this version and re-using the functions previously developped in commonFunctions_vxx.py files.

 To mark this break, I started from a different file I named generator_v01.py.